pudly/schmopera-hugo/content/articles/in-review-lucia-di-lammermoor-at-roh.md

 date = "2016-04-08T10:27:00+01:00"
 lastmod = "2017-01-09T10:29:00+00:00"
 publishDate = "2016-04-08T11:24:00+01:00"
-short_description = "There was Lucia, embodying the most horrible, messy, inappropriate and inconvenient lows in a woman's life.
+short_description = "There was Lucia, embodying the most horrible, messy, inappropriate and inconvenient lows in a woman&#039;s life.
 By showing us all these unseen scenes, Mitchell managed to create a real relationship not only between Lucia and Edgardo, but between Lucia and Alisa, sung and acted beautifully by Rachael Lloyd.
-The gross differences between victory and loss, men's stories and women's, were powerful." slug = "in-review-lucia-di-lammermoor-at-roh" title = "In review: Lucia di Lammermoor at ROH"
+The gross differences between victory and loss, men&#039;s stories and women&#039;s, were powerful." slug = "in-review-lucia-di-lammermoor-at-roh" title = "In review: Lucia di Lammermoor at ROH"
 +++